-Owing to attenuation of the scattered light intensity with increasing cable length, standard commercial fibre-optic cables permit a maximum sensing distance of roughly $50~\rm km$.
-Taking this as the maximum length L of the cable available for the array, and taking a grid spacing of $200~\rm m$, a checkerboard grid can be constructed with $n={\rm floor}\left(\sqrt{\frac{L}{2\Delta x}+1}\right)=11$ seismometers.
-Consequently, this array will have a total span of $(n-1)\Delta x=2~\rm km$, with $n^2=121~\rm two$ -component measurements every $200~\rm m$.
-For a grid spacing of $\Delta x=20~\rm m$ (ignoring the limitation of the gauge length for the moment), the corresponding number of two-component measurements and total array span are $35^2=1225~\rm and~700~m$, respectively.
-For comparison, this array span and density are similar to the San Jacinto Fault array that was deployed by Roux et al. (2016), which featured 1108 single-component geophones distributed over a $650\times700~\rm m^2$ area.
+Owing to attenuation of the scattered light intensity with increasing cable length, standard commercial fibreoptic cables permit a maximum sensing distance of roughly 50 km.
+Taking this as the maximum length Lof the cable available for the array, and taking a grid spacing of 200 m, a checkerboard grid can be constructed with $n = \text{floor}\left(\sqrt{\frac{L}{2\Delta x} + 1}\right) = 11$ seismometers.
+Consequently, this array will have a total span of $(n-1)\Delta x = 2$ km, with $n^2 = 121$ two-component measurements every 200 m.
+For a grid spacing of $\Delta x =$ 20 m (ignoring the limitation of the gauge length for the moment), the corresponding number of two-component measurements and total array span are $35^2 = 1225$ and 700 m, respectively.
+For comparison, this array span and density are similar to the San Jacinto Fault array that was deployed by Roux et al. (2016), which featured 1108 single-component geophones distributed over a $650 \times 700 \text{ m}^2$ area.
 But instead of requiring 1108 individual stations, the hybrid array only requires 35 seismic stations, which dramatically reduces the hardware costs for such an operation.
 From this calculation it is apparent that there is a trade-off between the extent of the array (which roughly scales as $\sqrt{\Delta x}$) and the spatial density of the measurements (which roughly scales as $1/\Delta x$).
 The optimal spacing of the measurements must therefore be chosen appropriately for the application.

-Hybrid array designs with strategically deployed seismometers and DAS cable segments offer a cost-efficient solution for many applications that benefit from dense seismic arrays, including microseismicity monitoring, ambient noise tomography, and seismic source characterisation.
+The complexity of deployment of a fibre-optic array is higher than for a temporary nodal array due to the need for trenching.
+However, since permanent seismometers are typically installed in shallow holes in the ground, the complexity and challenges of deploying a hybrid DAS-seismometer array is likely similar to those of a permanent seismometer array.
+This renders hybrid array designs with strategically deployed seismometers and DAS cable segments a costefficient alternative to permanent seismometer arrays, facilitating many applications including microseismicity monitoring, ambient noise tomography, and seismic source characterisation.
 One particular scenario that we wish to highlight here is that of rapid aftershock monitoring: the deployment of seismic stations following a large earthquake is time consuming and logistically challenging, and most often the temporary deployments are not completed in time to capture the earliest stage of the aftershock sequence.
-In contrast, DAS arrays can be deployed around permanent stations in earthquake-prone regions, so that the aftershock sequences of subsequent large earthquakes can be monitored without the need for additional deployment of instrumentation other than an interrogator unit.
+In contrast, fibreoptic cables can be deployed permanently in the 4-shape or umbrella array configurations around permanent seismic stations in earthquake-prone regions, and, as soon as an earthquake of interest occurs, an interrogator unit may be readily connected to record the very earliest stages of the aftershock sequence.